CloudLabs-Samples/JFrog-Pilot/Lab/step_6.md

 In this task, you will continue to be within the VM that is provided to you and configure the JFrog CLI to build the project with [npm](https://www.jfrog.com/confluence/display/CLI/CLI+for+JFrog+Artifactory#CLIforJFrogArtifactory-BuildingNpmPackagesUsingtheNpmClient) and resolve the project dependencies from Artifactory.

-1. Execute the following command to configure the [Artifactory server](https://www.jfrog.com/confluence/display/CLI/CLI+for+JFrog+Artifactory#CLIforJFrogArtifactory-Configuration) by .
+1. Execute the following command to configure the [Artifactory server](https://www.jfrog.com/confluence/display/CLI/CLI+for+JFrog+Artifactory#CLIforJFrogArtifactory-Configuration).

     ```
     jf c add